 For Valentine’s Day 2014, Cecile Richards, president of Planned Parenthood tweeted out a Vine video of herself saying women needed birth control and abortion.
 WSFT members responded to Cecile, showing her what women actually need.
 The campaign went viral on social media and was picked up by some news sources and shared on multiple pro-life women’s pages.
 (LINK TO NEW WAVE FEMINISTS AND FEMINISTS FOR NON VIOLENT CHOICES)

-For Valentine’s Day 2016, WSFT invited their members to “Show a Little Love” to the Little Sisters of the Poor as a sign of their gratitude in standing up for religious freedom (INSERT LINK TO CASE PAGE).
+For Valentine’s Day 2016, WSFT invited their members to “Show a Little Love” to the Little Sisters of the Poor as a sign of their gratitude in standing up for religious freedom.
 The campaign included thousands of messages on social media and thank you notes via email, all of which were delivered to the Little Sisters.

 In 2013, when the Hobby Lobby and Conestoga Woods case against the HHS Mandate first advanced to the Supreme Court the media narrative continued to be that religious freedom advocates were against women.
 WSFT members set out to change that narrative.
 They wrote letters for their local papers, got outspoken on social media, and participated in rallies around the country and in front of the White House.
 On June 30, when the Supreme Court ruled in favor of religious freedom for the owners of businesses like Hobby Lobby and Conestoga Woods, pictures of WSFT “Women For Religious Freedom” signs and faces of happy, victorious women were on the front page of the NYTimes, The L.A.
 Times, The Chicago Tribune, The Denver Post, and many, many other major and local publications.
 We did it!
 We changed the narrative!
 No longer could anyone claim it was women vs. religion.